-Buford Trout Hatchery gets the water used to grow trout from the tailwater area of the Chattahoochee River immediately below Lake Lanier.
-Natural processes occurring in the lake throughout the year can have an effect on the water quality downstream of the dam.
-This in turn can affect hatchery operations.
+Buford Hatchery continuously pumps water from the Chattahoochee River immediately below Lake Lanier’s Buford Dam for its trout production, and returns all hatchery water to the river.
+Natural processes in Lake Lanier throughout the year can affect the water quality downstream of the dam, especially in the fall.
+This, in turn, can affect hatchery operations.